 At Real Wood Floors, we are committed to environmental stewardship.
 We work to achieve this by manufacturing intelligently designed hardwood flooring.
 We partner with like-minded lumber suppliers and make our products with a thick wear layer of hardwood to last for years.

-By utilizing multiple widths, grades and species, wood flooring specifications can keep resource stewardship in mind.
-According to the U.S. Forest Service, there were 119 percent more hardwood trees in America in 2007 than in 1953, with the growth-to-removal ratio of 2.00 (two new trees for every one removed).
+By utilizing multiple widths, grades, and species, wood flooring specifications can keep resource stewardship in mind.
+According to the U.S. Forest Service, there were 119 percent more hardwood trees in America in 2007 than in 1953, with a growth-to-removal ratio of 2.00 (two new trees for every one removed).
 Hardwood flooring is the only truly sustainable flooring product.